 Wild Prairie Soap Company

 This soapery uses natural ingredients to create handcrafted soap, bath, and personal care products.
 For those trying to achieve a healthy, natural lifestyle, Wild Prairie's soaps are plant-based, cruelty-free, and preservative-free.
-Check out their all-natural Hand Sanitizer Gel or, for something a little different, this Signature Beer Soap Six Pack.
+Check out their all-natural Hand Sanitizer Gel.

 Crafted is a one-stop shop for unique, professionally handmade goods — like dog-themed bingo, modern ceramics and funky patterned socks for the whole family — from over 80 Canadian artists and designers.
 Located both online and at the Calgary Farmer's market, you're sure to find the perfect housewarming gift or that accent piece you didn't even know you were searching for.